cessen/tenthash/README.md

 ## Why yet another hash?

 Very few non-cryptographic hashes have a public design justification, instead relying on empirical test suites like SMHasher to assert hash quality.
-Unfortunately, such test suites are [fundamentally inadequate for asserting the quality of large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) due to the enormous state space involved, leaving the quality of such hashes in question.  **This is concerning** because the main purpose of large-output hashes is to effectively guarantee zero hash collisions, which makes hash quality critical.
+Unfortunately, such test suites are [fundamentally inadequate for asserting the quality of large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) due to the enormous state space involved, leaving the quality of such hashes in question.  **This is concerning** because the main purpose of large-output hashes is to effectively guarantee zero hash collisions, making hash quality critical.

-TentHash was (among other motivations) created in response to this situation.
+TentHash was created partly in response to this situation.
 As such, test suites like SMHasher were not used in its design process at any point.
 Instead, TentHash was designed through proper analysis, and comes with a [public design rationale](docs/design_rationale.md) that anyone can review and audit.

 TentHash does pass SMHasher, and should easily pass any battery of tests that aren't security related.
-Nevertheless, TentHash's design rationale is the main source of its quality claims, not test suite results.
+But TentHash's design rationale is the main source of its quality claims, not test suite results.

 Of course, hash quality is only one factor when considering whether to use a particular hash function.
 With that in mind, here are the goals that went into TentHash's development, ordered from highest to lowest priority: